dysphie/nmrih-dimensiontime-drops/README.md

   - See a client's owned perks and cash.
 - `sm_dim_giveall`
   - Spawn all perks and cash required to max out your character.

+### Translations
+- Plugin can be fully translated by editing `translations/dimension-time-drops.phrases.txt`.
+English and Spanish translations are included by default.